fwoeck/voice/README.md

     User vagrant
 ```

-and include the [certs/server.crt](/certs/server.crt) with your SSL-key management.
+and include the [certs/server.crt](/certs/server.crt) to your SSL key-chain management.

 **Be aware, that the provided SSL certificate is publicly available and gives no real security.**
 You can easily replace it by your own after the initial provisioning.